Ancient Egyptian technology: Vaults

+Lighthouse

 In Hellenistic Egypt, lighthouse technology was developed, the most famous example being the Lighthouse of Alexandria.
 Alexandria was a port for the ships that traded the goods manufactured in Egypt or imported into Egypt.
 A giant cantilevered hoist lifted cargo to and from ships.
 The lighthouse itself was designed by Sostratus of Cnidus and built in the 3rd century BC (between 285 and 247 BC) on the island of Pharos in Alexandria, Egypt, which has since become a peninsula.
 This lighthouse was renowned in its time and knowledge of it was never lost.

 Monuments

 The Nile valley has been the site of one of the most influential civilizations in the world with its architectural monuments, which include the Giza pyramid complex and the Great Sphinx.

 The most famous pyramids are the Egyptian pyramids—huge structures built of brick or stone, some of which are among the largest constructions by humans.
 Pyramids functioned as tombs for pharaohs.
-In Ancient Egypt, a pyramid was referred to as mer, literally "place of ascendance."
+In ancient Egypt, a pyramid was referred to as mer, literally "place of ascendance."
 The Great Pyramid of Giza is the largest in Egypt and one of the largest in the world.
 The base is over 13 acre in area.
 It is one of the Seven Wonders of the Ancient World and the only one of the seven to survive into modern times.
 The ancient Egyptians capped the peaks of their pyramids with gold plated pyramidions and covered their faces with polished white limestone, although many of the stones used for the finishing purpose have fallen or been removed for use on other structures over the millennia.

 The Red Pyramid (c.26th century BC), named for the light crimson hue of its exposed granite surfaces, is the third largest of Egyptian pyramids.
 Menkaure's Pyramid, likely dating to the same era, was constructed of limestone and granite blocks.
 The Great Pyramid of Giza (c.
-2580 BC) contains a huge sarcophagus fashioned of red Aswan granite.
+2580 BC) contains a sarcophagus fashioned of red Aswan granite.
 The mostly ruined Black Pyramid dating from the reign of Amenemhat III once had a polished granite pyramidion or capstone, now on display in the main hall of the Egyptian Museum in Cairo.
-Other uses in Ancient Egypt include columns, door lintels, sills, jambs, and wall and floor veneer.
+Other uses in ancient Egypt include columns, door lintels, sills, jambs, and wall and floor veneer.

-The ancient Egyptians had some of the first monumental stone buildings (such as in Saqqara).
+The ancient Egyptians had some of the first monumental stone buildings (such as in Saqqara), which are largely built of local limestones.
 How the Egyptians worked the solid granite is still a matter of debate.
+Tool marks described by the Egyptologist Anna Serotta indicate the use of flint tools on finer work with harder stones, e.g. when producing the hieroglyphic inscriptions.
 Archaeologist Patrick Hunt has postulated that the Egyptians used emery shown to have higher hardness on the Mohs scale.
 Regarding construction, of the various methods possibly used by builders, the lever moved and uplifted obelisks weighing more than 100 tons.